mjpernot/elastic-dump/README.md

   * If SSL connections are being used:
     - ssl_client_ca = None

-  * Change these entries only if required and you know what you are doing:
-    - port = 9200
-    - scheme = "https"

   * In addition to the normal configuration entries, modify these entries for this testing section.
     Note 1:  **LOGICAL_DIR_PATH** is the logical directory path to the share file system.
     Note 2:  **phy_repo_dir** is the physical directory path to the share file system.